Proposals are still open until MIDNIGHT EST 10/21.

 Poster.
 Poster Night has become a favorite fixture of IAC.
 Prepare a poster to structure your story, model, or advice, then chat with attendees about it during our evening reception on the conference’s first night.
 Posters are great for getting to know the community, especially for first-time presenters.
 Assume that you’ll be giving repeated short introductions and also engaging in natural conversations about your topic.
-We are not yet accepting submissions from potential poster presenters.
-There will be a separate call-for-submissions for poster presenters later this year; please ensure you’re on our email list to be notified when we begin accepting these submissions.
+Submit your poster concept before February 16, 2020.
+If your poster is accepted, we’ll send you a how-to packet on preparing your poster and presentation.

 For two days ahead of the main program, the IA Conference is given over to half-day and full-day workshops.
 Run by experienced practitioners or educators, workshops allow in-depth and hands-on group learning in the company of a subject expert.